-+This is considered an Alternative Performance Measure, see note 3 on page 17 of the Strategic report for further explanation.
+++These are considered Alternative Performance Measures, see note 3 on page 17 of the Strategic report for further explanation.

 The diagram above shows the one year, three year, five year and ten year total return to shareholders.
 This return comprises of dividends paid and the change in net asset value over the relevant periods.